impostorsguides/impostorsguides.github.io/index.md

  - Teaching someone to fish is better than giving them a fish.
  - Experiments help you verify something works on your own machine.
  - They're also great hands-on activities.

+## If you like what you read

+Please consider sharing it on [Hacker News](https://news.ycombinator.com/) or your social media.
+It helps me reach more newbie developers.